-Please note that in order to participate in CJGA Championship events, you must be a member and in good standing with the Canadian Junior Golf Association.
+Please note that in order to participate in the PING Canadian Junior Match-Play Championship or any other CJGA Championship events, players must be a current member in good standing of the Canadian Junior Golf Association.

 "I do like match play.
 I like trying to match an opponent shot for shot.
 It's a challenge.
 And it's something different."
 (Retief Goosen)